DaveyJH/ci-portfolio-two/README.md

 - The contact form was tested:
   - Without a 'Name', 'Email' and 'Message' entry to ensure `required` was applied to the correct elements.
-  - Without a 'GitHub' entry to ensure this was not requird.
+  - Without a 'GitHub' entry to ensure this was not required.
   - With various 'GitHub' styles to ensure the string modification worked
     correctly:
     - `@Test`